Mattuthavani Bus Stand, Madurai

-However, the change of name was not well received by the locals.
-It was also ambiguous since many bus stands and railway stations already bear the name of the late chief minister.
-The people trolled and criticized the change of name in social media.

 Services

-Located on the outskirts of Madurai, the terminus has 8 platforms with 12 bays for every platform.
-The terminus is serviced by TNSTC, SETC, Kerala State Road Transport Corporation and Karnataka State Road Transport Corporation.
+Located on the outskirts of Madurai, the terminus has eight platforms with 12 bays per platform.
+The terminus is serviced by TNSTC, SETC, Kerala State Road Transport Corporation, and Karnataka State Road Transport Corporation.

-Omni Bus services
+Contract Carriage Bus services

-Due to the heavy traffic of private omnibuses in Madurai, the municipal corporation constructed the Integrated Mofussil Omnibus Terminus for private omnibuses in 2014.
+Due to the heavy traffic of private Contract Carriage buses in Madurai, the municipal corporation constructed the Contract Carriage Bus terminal for private omnibuses in 2014.
 It was opened by the then chief minister of Tamil Nadu J. Jayalalithaa on 12 February 2014.
-The new omnibus terminal, spread over 14.5 acres, was constructed at a cost of ₹97 million rupees.
+The new terminal, spread over 14.5 acres, was constructed at a cost of ₹97 million rupees.

 Facilities

 The bus station has an information center and ticket booking counters for TNSTC, SETC, KSRTC.
 Other facilities include, a police outpost, rest room for the crew, dispensary health unit, vending stalls, hotels, eateries and ATM.
 Parking and prepaid taxi, Rental cars, Auto Rickshaws are available.